january-msemakweli/viewerbot/README.md

 1. Create a new Web Service on Render
 2. Connect your repository
 3. Set the build command: `pip install -r requirements.txt`
-4. Set the start command: `python main.py`
+4. Set the start command: `python server.py`
-5. Add environment variables if needed (NUM_BOTS, VIEWS_PER_BOT, etc.)
-6. Set the Docker build environment for Chrome support
+5. Environment variables will be automatically configured from render.yaml

 Note: For Render deployment to work with Chrome/Selenium, you'll need to use their Docker environment with the proper dependencies.
 The included Dockerfile and render.yaml files are configured for this purpose.

+### Render Free Plan Limitations

+If using Render's free plan, be aware of these limitations:

+- Only 512MB RAM available (can run ~1-3 Chrome instances at a time)
+- Limited CPU resources
+- Views will still complete but will take longer as bots run in smaller batches

 ## Files and Structure

 - `main.py` - Main entry point and orchestration
 - `bot.py` - Core bot functionality for viewing videos
-- `proxy_scraper.py` - Scrapes free proxies from various sources
-- `proxy_tester.py` - Tests proxies for availability and speed
+- `server.py` - Web server for status monitoring and control
 - `requirements.txt` - Required Python packages
 - `.env` - Configuration file for bot settings
 - `Dockerfile` - Docker configuration for deployment
 - `render.yaml` - Render deployment configuration
+- `working_proxies.txt` - Pre-configured list of working proxies

 ## Troubleshooting

-- **No proxies found**: The bot will ask if you want to continue without proxies.
-This may affect view count validity.
 - **Chrome/Selenium issues**: Make sure Chrome is installed and updated.
 - **Dependencies**: Ensure all required packages are installed correctly.
 - **Configuration**: Check your .env file for correct settings.
+- **Resource limitations**: If experiencing memory issues, reduce views_per_bot or add delays between views.

 ## License